MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 "\<Department\>\<GroupName\>\<CustomAttribute1\>".

 To create a naming policy using strings, use the following syntax "string\<GroupName\>string".
-For example to create a naming policy using the string "DL\_" as the prefix use the following syntax: "DL\_\<GroupName\>".
+For example to create a naming policy using the string `DL_` as the prefix use the following syntax: `"DL_<GroupName>"`.

 ```yaml
 Type: DistributionGroupNamingPolicy